 Refunds first will be applied toward any outstanding university financial obligations.
 Any remaining refund will be processed through BankMobile or by credit card.
 UH-Clear Lake has partnered with BankMobile to provide disbursement services for financial aid and tuition refunds.
 If payment was by credit card, then reimbursement will be refunded back to the credit card used for payment.

-Dropped classes and withdrawls are not the same.
+Dropped classes and withdrawals are not the same.
+Students are advised to contact SBS prior to dropping or withdrawing.
 Please read the information provided below the tables to determine refund.
 (Information for Withdrawals, Information for Drops)

 |Sessions||1st Class Date||Last Date for 100% Refund|